top of page

 Noemi Mimi Ramos, Executive Director of New England Community Project, brings a fresh pair of eyes from Boston’s neighborhoods and a savvy approach to community and political organizing.
 For over 20 years, she has served the community, fighting for social, racial, and economic justice in Boston and across the region.
 Mimi has gained most of her experience from working on direct advocacy issues such as Earned Sick, Early Education, Housing Justice, Worker Rights and the power of Base Building connected to Civic Engagement.
 The strength of her organizing has been focused on local power that deepens and strengthens the leadership led by black and brown resident leaders and building intentional relationships and partnerships with allies that reflect and support building the strength and long-term agenda that centers BIPOC and working-class neighborhoods.
 Some of the partnerships and spaces Mimi has supported uplifting and anchoring are Right to the City Boston, Community Labor United, Homes for All Mass.
 T4Mass and the Voter Table.
 Her continued support from family and close friends have given her the motivation and courage to keep building.
 She always says she learned grace and courage from her mother, strategy from her father, her boldness from her grandmother and the power of love and gratitude from her brothers.

 Elena Letona, Ph.D., has over 30 years of experience in the nonprofit sector as a volunteer, organizer, activist, teacher, director, and consultant.
 Born in El Salvador, she earned a Bachelor's in piano performance and music history from Oberlin College-Conservatory and a Ph.D. in public policy from UMass Boston.
 She has led two Massachusetts community organizations, Centro Presente and Neighbor to Neighbor, transforming them into member-led organizations rooted in community power.
 As Director of Philanthropy and Learning at the Episcopal City Mission, she developed a grantmaking strategy supporting BIPOC-led power-building organizations.
 In 2005, she was selected as a Barr Foundation Fellow.
-Elena is currently Co-Director of Strategy and Partnerships at the Movement Sustainability Commons and works as an independent consultant for movement organizations in Massachusetts.
+Elena was formerly the Co-Director of Strategy and Partnerships at the Movement Sustainability Commons and currently works as an independent consultant for movement organizations in Massachusetts.

 bottom of page